NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 The consequences of raising the height of dams are as follows:

-• The terrestrial flora and fauna of the area is destroyed completely.
+• The terrestrial flora and fauna of the area are destroyed completely.

 • It leads to deforestation and loss of biological diversity.

-• It also leads to the dislocation of people and domestic animals living in an area which causes various social problems.
-Significant farming area might be forever lost.
+• It also leads to the dislocation of people and domestic animals living in an area, which causes various social problems.
+Significant farming areas might be forever lost.

 • The people are not even given adequate compensation for their losses.
 This obviously leads to economic problems such as temporary unemployment for people.